 Admission to Graduate Education Programs

 Unsure which program to apply to?
+Would you like more information before applying?
 Review our list of Program and area of specialization offerings.
-Would you like more information before applying?
-Submit an inquiry form and we will contact you in regard to the specific program of interest.
+Submit an inquiry form and we will contact you with information on your chosen program of interest and how to apply.

 Requirements and Application Routing Information

-Applicants to programs in the College of Education are reviewed when a completed application is on file.
+Applications to programs in the College of Education are elgible for review when a complete application with required materials is received.
 Each college and program may set admission criteria and procedures beyond that of the Graduate School.
 The University of Maryland Graduate School is the official admittance office for all graduate students across the College Park Campus.
 The Graduate Catalog contains criteria and policies regarding admission.

 University of Maryland's Graduate Application Process

-The University of Maryland’s Graduate School accepts applications through its ApplyYourself/Hobsons application system.
-Before completing the graduate application, applicants are asked to check the Admissions Requirements site for specific program instructions.
+The University of Maryland’s Graduate School accepts applications through its EnrollmentRx application system.
+To start a graduate application go to gradapply.umd.edu.
+Before completing the graduate application, applicants are asked to check the Admissions Requirements site for specific program application instructions.

 As required by the Graduate School, all application materials are to be submitted electronically: